norvig/paip-lisp/docs/chapter3.md

 To read from the terminal, the functions `read, read-char,` or `read-line` (with no arguments) return an expression, a character, and a string up to the end of line, respectively.
 It is also possible to read from a file.
-The function `open` or the macro `with-open-stream` can be used to open a file and associate it with a *stream,* Lisp’s name for a descriptor of an input/output source.
+The function `open` or the macro `with-open-stream` can be used to open a file and associate it with a *stream,* Lisp's name for a descriptor of an input/output source.
 All three read functions take three optional arguments.
 The first is the stream to read from.
 The second, if true, causes an error to be signaled at end of file.